Vintage Raleigh Bicycles on eBay.com

 Raleigh, as said earlier, is one of the oldest bicycle brands in the world.
 The company started its operation in 1887 in Raleigh Street, Nottingham, UK, under the dynamic leadership of Sir Frank Bowden.
-He was told to take up bicycling by his doctor.
-Bowden liked his bike so much he went around to the Woodhead/Angois/Ellis shop on Raleigh Street in Nottingham where it was built and bought the company.
-In just 6 years, the Raleigh Cycle Company was the world's biggest bicycle maker and the plant occupied seven and a half acres in Lenton, Nottingham.
+His doctor suggested he take up bicycling.
+Bowden liked his bike so much he went around to the Woodhead/Angois/Ellis shop on Raleigh Street in Nottingham, where it was built and bought the company.
+In just six years, the Raleigh Cycle Company was the world’s biggest bicycle maker, and the plant occupied seven and a half acres in Lenton, Nottingham.

 Raleigh anticipated a boom in business as the colonial empire spread over the world, with endless possibilities to export its products around the world.